huukit/Atmega-CAN/readme.md

 A user friendly CAN library to use with AVR devices.
 Uses the Atmel driver for low level interactions.
 Documentation can be generated with doxygen or the online version viewed here: http://proximia.fi/doc/canlibrary/

 ### Can Bridge CAN-USB converter
 Proof-of-concept CAN-USB converter made with the least components available.
 The schematic can be found under the schematics-folder.
+Does not use CDC, but instead a proper USB-driver and control API.

 The project includes the following parts:
 * Hardware under schematics.